farshi/farshi.github.io/source/_posts/2015-04-25-ec2-essentials.markdown

 * Supported programming language for lambda is JavaScript.
 * Lambda designed to be available in 99.99%
 * First one million request of Lambda are free and there after is 0.20 per 1 mil request
+* Copying snapshots that were encrypted with non-default AWS Key Management Service master keys is not supported at this time.
+*  Snapshots are sent/stored on Amazon S3